tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 TLS handshake should be consistent across hosts.
-For example, if a client-facing server services many backend origin hosts, only one of which supports some cipher suite, it may be possible to identify that host based on the contents of unencrypted handshake messages.
+For example, if a client-facing server services many backend origin hosts, only one of which supports some cipher suite, it may be possible to identify that host based on the contents of unencrypted handshake message.
+Similarly, if a backend origin reuses KeyShare values, then that provides a unique identifier for that server.

 Beyond these primary security and privacy goals, ECH also aims to hide, to some extent, the fact that it is being used at all.
 Specifically, the GREASE ECH